junwatu/clothes-recommendation/blog/README.md

 ![docker apps](images/app-is-running.png)

-If everything running you can test the app using the browser.
+From the screenshot above the GridDB is running on port 10001 and the app is runnning on port 3000.
+Now, you can test the app using the browser.

 ## **Node.js Backend**